doingweb/chrisdoingweb.com/src/content/blog/gulp-metalsmith-rewrite.md

 Nothing!
 Grunt is great!
 It has very straightforward conventions for [creating, registering](http://gruntjs.com/creating-tasks), and [configuring](http://gruntjs.com/configuring-tasks) tasks, and [the community is huge](http://gruntjs.com/plugins).
 The problem was really with [how I was using it](https://github.com/doingweb/chrisdoingweb.com/blob/54bc6ca8613cb1bbeda0c61b9181835475db9541/Gruntfile.js).

 Grunt is designed for configuring and running tasks, especially tasks that need to run in a specific (sometimes complicated) sequence.
-This really lends itself to procedural builds where each step is atomic and can more or less stand on its own.
-But building a modern static website is rarely like that.
+This really lends itself to procedural builds where each individual task is atomic and can more or less stand on its own.
+But building a modern website is rarely like that.

 ## Building a Static Website